typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 ```

 By the conversion rules above, though, we should be able to write an
-existential equivalent of `mlength`, and indeed we can:
+existential equivalent of `mlength` for `PList`, and indeed we can:

 ```scala
 def plength2(xs: PList[_]): Int =